stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ***

-## Register Your Application with Stormpath
+## Create an Application

-Before you can store user accounts you'll need to have an `Application` and `Directory` in Stormpath.
-An Application is just Stormpath’s term for a project, and a Directory is a collection of unique user accounts.
+Before you can create user Accounts you'll need to create a Stormpath Application.
+An Application in Stormpath is the same thing as a project.
+If you're building a website named "Lightsabers Galore", you'd want to name your Stormpath Application "Lightsabers Galore" as well.

-Applications and Directories are decoupled, so you can share Directories across your Applications.
-This is useful for more complex authentication scenarios (*like single sign on*).

-You can create an Application and Directory together for convenience:
+You can create an Application using the client you created in the previous step:

     application = client.applications.create({
         'name': 'My Awesome Application',
         'description': 'Super awesome!',
     }, create_directory=True)

-The code above will create a new Application, then create a new Directory of the same name (*if your Application is named "test" your Directory will be named "test Directory"*).
-The new Directory will then be bound to your Application, so that all new users created in your Application will be stored in this Directory.
+The code above will create a new Application, which we can use later to do stuff
+like:

+- Create user accounts.
+- Log users into their account.
+- etc.

 ***